top of page

 LESSONS LEARNED

-Sending out a post workshop survey was helpful to learn where we could improve and also demonstrate to workshop participants that we deeply valued their time and effort.
+Sending out a post workshop survey was helpful to learn where we could improve and also demonstrated to workshop participants that we deeply valued their time and effort.

 Like what you see?